-It is not known if hydrocodone could affect fertility in men.
-However, use or misuse of opioids in general has been shown to lower fertility in men.
+It is not known if hydrocodone could affect fertility in males.
+However, use or misuse of opioids in general has been shown to lower fertility in males.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.